Stories

 Months later, under her leadership, the company thrived.
 Her employees admired her fairness and calm strength.
 And when journalists asked her about her remarkable turnaround, she only said, “It began the day I walked away from people who mistook kindness for weakness.”

-Across town, in a modest apartment, Nicholas and Evelyn lived quietly—haunted by the memory of the woman they’d once humiliated.
+Across town, in a modest apartment, Nicholas and Evelyn lived quietly, haunted by the memory of the woman they’d once humiliated.

 Because Celeste hadn’t defeated them with hatred.
+She had defeated them with grace and success.

 Related Posts